tulerpetontidae/enso-read/README.md

 Follow these principles to get the most out of it:

-**Translate to verify, not to cheat.** Read a paragraph, form your understanding, then check the translation to confirm you got it right.
-This active process builds real comprehension.
+***Translate to verify, not to cheat.***
+Read a paragraph first and form your own interpretation.
+Only then consult the translation to confirm or correct your understanding.
+This order enforces active reading and prevents dependence.

-**Leave notes for your future self.** Mark tricky grammar, save useful vocabulary, or jot down questions for your next langauge lesson.
-Your annotations stay with the text, ready when you return.
+***Leave notes for your future self.***
+Mark difficult grammar, save useful vocabulary, and record questions for your next language lesson.
+Your annotations persist with the text and compound over time.

----

 ## Features